RussOakham/Immortal-Fitness-Collective/TESTING.md

 After the above corrections, Pylint was still displaying a handful of warnings, however, these were false-positive results for the following reasons:

+- import-outside-toplevel: This is flagging for the signal import in apps.py files, which is acceptable.
+- unused-import, unused-argument and unused-variable: Flagging in various places, but all imports are required for method functionality.
+- missing-module-docstring: Flagging on unused files automatically created by django, such as __init.py.
 - invalid-name & unused-argument: 'e' is an accepted variable, used to capture errors in error handling functionality.
 - 'env' is the local file used to configure the development environment, as it is not pushed to live via .gitignore, pylint incorrectly believes the function is not used.